TheDigitalCatOnline/blog_source/pelican/content/rsa-keys.markdown

 -----END RSA PRIVATE KEY-----
 ```

-The structure of PKCS #8 is the reason why previously we had to parse the field at offset 22 to access the RSA parameters.
+The structure of PKCS #8 is the reason why we had to parse the field at offset 22 to access the RSA parameters when using the `asn1parse` module of OpenSSL.
 If you are parsing a PKCS #1 key in PEM format you don't need this second step.

 # Private and public key

-In the RSA algorithm the public key is made by the modulus and the public exponent, which means that we can derive the public key from the private key.
+In the RSA algorithm the public key is build using the modulus and the public exponent, which means that we can always derive the public key from the private key.
 OpenSSL can easily do this with the `rsa` module, producing the public key in PEM format

 ``` sh
 $ openssl rsa -in private.pem -pubout